ccoutant/dwarf-locations/005-locations-on-stack.md

 Also consider the case where a `DW_OP_call*` operator is used to get the location of a variable.
-If the variable happens to be in a register at the current PC, the call operator cannot succeed, as it cannot push anything but a memory location on the stack.
+If the variable happens to be in a register at the current PC, the call operator cannot succeed, as it cannot push anything but a memory address on the stack.

 All of these cases have a common limiting factor: that location descriptions cannot be pushed onto the stack, and subsequently operated